Wright-Fisher diffusion with negative mutation rates: Changing and reversing time

-\begin{proof} The proof is almost identical to the case of WF model as shown in \cite[Proposition 11]{vsm} with obvious modifications.
-For example, unlike the WF case, the time-change clock is no longer independent of the NWF process.
+\begin{pf} The proof is almost identical to the case of WF model as shown in~\cite{vsm}, Proposition 11, with obvious modifications.\vadjust{\goodbreak} For example, unlike the WF case, the time-change clock is no longer independent of the NWF process.
 We outline the basic steps below.

 We know from \eqref{sdenbesq} that